Quasi-Symmetries of Determinantal Point Processes: Introduction

-\begin{proposition} Let $E$ be a countable subset of $\mathbb R$ without accumulation points satisfying (\ref{nsq}).
-Let $\Pi$ be an integrable kernel inducing an operator of orthogonal projection on $L_2(E)$.
+\begin{proposition} Let $E$ be a countable subset of $\mathbb R$ without accumulation points satisfying Assumption \ref{nsq}.
+Let $\Pi$ be a kernel inducing an operator of orthogonal projection on $L_2(E)$.
 Let $p_1, \dots, p_l\in E$ be distinct points such that there does not exist a nonzero function in $L$ supported on the set $\{p_1, \dots, p_l\}$.
 Then, for any $m\leq l$ and any permutation $\sigma$ of $p_1, \dots, p_l$, the limit